strong-code/sfbaybeat.github.io/_posts/2014-04-08-openssl-bug-heartbleed-showcases-insecurity-of-ssl-tls-internet-users-urged-just-not-use-ssl-tls.md

 Security researchers are also investigating alternatives to the protocol, such as two-pass ROT-13.

-This move has been welcomed by internet bloggers, some of who had objected to Gmail's use of mandatory HTTPS — saying that it "goes too far" and "removed consumer choice".
+This move has been welcomed by internet bloggers, one of who objected to Gmail's use of mandatory HTTPS — saying that it "went too far" and "removed consumer choice".